dariocast/algorand-nft-loan/README.md

 ## Technical challenges

-The development of the project led to face several technical challenges:
+The development of the project led to face and manage several technical challenges:
-- NFT is an Algorand Standard Asset with specific configuration described in the [ARC-0003](https://arc.algorand.foundation/ARCs/arc-0003).
+- the NFT, Algorand Standard Asset with its specific configuration described in the [ARC-0003](https://arc.algorand.foundation/ARCs/arc-0003).
-- The possibility to apply economics concept to the loan (i.e. interests).
+- economics concept to the loan (i.e. interests).
-- The possibility to receive specific assets instead of ALGOs.
+- the receive Any Standard Assets as collateral.
+- the splitting of the payback borrower's debt with a interest that is calculated on the portion of the unpaid debt.
-- Smart contract manages group of transactions so it has to be accurate in the evaluation of them.
+- group of transactions in order to have a more accurate assessment of them.
-- It should use an inner payment transaction to the bidder to perform the payback.
+- the use of an inner payment transaction to the bidder to perform the payback.
-- The temporal parameters has to be calculated in terms of blockchain round.
+- temporal parameters has to be calculated in terms of blockchain round.
 This led to some issue in Testnet already raised to the algorand repository that as been solved pushing arbitrary round number when needed.
-- We tried to reproduce a reusable smart contract using the concept of state, so the same contract can be used multiple times without recreating the app.
+- the reproduction a reusable smart contract using the concept of state, so the same contract can be used multiple times without recreating the app.
 This is a gain for the contract owner.
+- different scenarios.
+- minumum balance which dynamic optins.
+- inner transactions with 0 fee.

+### Qualitative discussion of security and correctness

+All the input data have been checked in terms of security and correctness.

+### Potential business benefits

+The developed scenario provides a profitable solution for all the users that are involved:
+- the borrower obtains her loan
+- the lender has an annual interest rate
+- the contract owner has an interest rate for each contract created

+The interaction among the users is transparent and the guaranteed by the predefined smart contract.

 ## Futures and business value